shiveshnavin/ifct2017.github.io/read/terms.md

 PROCEDURAL DEVICE.
 ANY CLAIMS ARISING OUT OF, RELATING TO, OR CONNECTION WITH THIS AGREEMENT MUST BE ASSERTED INDIVIDUALLY.

-**Termination.** Subhajit Sahu reserves the right to terminate your access to the Website if it reasonably believes, in its sole discretion, that you have breached any of the terms and conditions of this Agreement.
-Following termination, you will not be permitted to use the Website and Subhajit Sahu may, in its sole discretion and without advance notice to you, cancel any outstanding orders for Products.
-If your access to the Website is terminated, Subhajit Sahu reserves the right to exercise whatever means it deems necessary to prevent unauthorized access of the Website.
+**Termination.** Merferry reserves the right to terminate your access to the Website if it reasonably believes, in its sole discretion, that you have breached any of the terms and conditions of this Agreement.
+Following termination, you will not be permitted to use the Website and Merferry may, in its sole discretion and without advance notice to you, cancel any outstanding orders for Products.
+If your access to the Website is terminated, Merferry reserves the right to exercise whatever means it deems necessary to prevent unauthorized access of the Website.
-This Agreement will survive indefinitely unless and until Subhajit Sahu chooses, in its sole discretion and without advance to you, to terminate it.
+This Agreement will survive indefinitely unless and until Merferry chooses, in its sole discretion and without advance to you, to terminate it.

-**Domestic Use.** Subhajit Sahu makes no representation that the Website or Products are appropriate or available for use in locations outside India.
+**Domestic Use.** Merferry makes no representation that the Website or Products are appropriate or available for use in locations outside India.
 Users who access the Website from outside India do so at their own risk and initiative and must bear all responsibility for compliance with any applicable local laws.

 **Assignment.** You may not assign your rights and obligations under this Agreement to anyone.
-Subhajit Sahu may assign its rights and obligations under this Agreement in its sole discretion and without advance notice to you.
+Merferry may assign its rights and obligations under this Agreement in its sole discretion and without advance notice to you.

 BY USING THIS WEBSITE OR ORDERING PRODUCTS FROM THIS WEBSITE YOU AGREE